baconpaul/mschack-VCV-Rack-Plugins/README.md

 # mscHack Plugin

-The mscHack plugin [here](https://github.com/mschack/VCV-Rack-Plugins) were never ported to Rack 2.0.
+The mscHack plugin [here](https://github.com/mschack/VCV-Rack-Plugins) was never ported to Rack 2.0.
 This repo is a fork of mscRack 1.1.0 by baconpaul and pgatt attempting to bring these back.
-The original author has indicated they are fine with us proceeding with this attempt.
+The original author has indicated they are fine with us proceeding with this attempt to bring them to VCV Rack 2.

 A few notes